The purpose of this interlude (please read!)

 - It helps you to play in time, which is essential

-- The quality of the Aebersold tracks is generally high and so it can help you to produce an overall “good” sound
+- The quality of the playalong tracks is generally high and so it can help you to produce an overall “good” sound

 - It is fun and one can even come close to “swinging” on occasion (a group is said to “swing” when they all lock into the same time concept and thereby reach a greater height of creativity)

-- You can record your efforts and share them with others
+- You can record your efforts and monitor you progress.

-To help you decide, here are approximately the Number of tunes covered/Number of Aebersold playalong tracks for each part of the program:
+To help you decide whether to use the Aebesold tracks or the tracks produced by Ben and Lee, here are approximately the Number of tunes covered/Number of Aebersold playalong tracks for each part of the program:

 |Parts Of The Course||Tunes covered/Aebersold playalong tracks|